 Here’s the deal:

 This is difficult for many to achieve and maintain with a full set of teeth.
-For those who have started to lose their teeth, be it to damage, disease, or old age, there’s only one real option left to them: cosmetic dentures.
+For those who have started to lose their teeth, be it to damage, disease, or old age, there’s a good one option: cosmetic dentures.

 What Are Cosmetic Dentures?

 Many people have an image in their mind when they hear the word dentures.
 Typically they imagine an elderly person’s fake teeth floating in a jar of water by the bedside table.
 These were devices that were too uncomfortable to be worn full time and had a tendency to be ill-fitting.

 Modern cosmetic dentures are very, very far from this nostalgic image.

 Dentures are a means to replace all or part of one or both arches of teeth, upper and lower.
 Today there are many types of denture available on the market.
 Each is designed with the specific patient in mind.
 They’re custom-made and tailored specifically to your mouth.